Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * *V3d*;
   * *Graphic3d*.

-If you are concerned with 2D visualization, you must familiarize yourself  with the fundamental concepts of  presentation as outlined in the section on this subject in chapter Fundamental Concepts.
-In brief, the packages used to display 3D objects are  applicable for visualization of 2D objects too.
+The packages used to display 3D objects are also applicable for visualization of 2D objects.

 The figure below presents a schematic overview of the relations between the key concepts and packages in visualization.
 Naturally, "Geometry & Topology" is just an example of application data that can be handled by *AIS*, and application-specific interactive objects can deal with any  kind of data.

 @image html visualization_image003.png "Key concepts and packages in visualization"
 @image latex visualization_image003.png "Key concepts and packages in visualization"

-To answer different needs of CASCADE users, this user’s  guide offers the following three paths in reading it.
+To answer different needs of CASCADE users, this User’s Guide offers the following three paths in reading it.

   * If the 3D services proposed in AIS meet your requirements, you  need only read chapter 3 <a href="#occt_visu_3">AIS: Application Interactive Services</a>.
-  * If you need more detail, for example, a selection filter on another type of entity - you should  read chapter 2 <a href="#occt_visu_2">Fundamental Concepts</a>, chapter 3 <a href="#occt_visu_3">AIS: Application Interactive Services</a>, and possibly chapters 4  <a href="#occt_visu_4">3D Presentations</a> and 5 <a href="#occt_visu_5">3D Resources</a>.
+  * If you need more detail, for example, a selection filter on another type of entity - you should  read chapter 2 <a href="#occt_visu_2">Fundamental Concepts</a>, chapter 3 <a href="#occt_visu_3">AIS: Application Interactive Services</a>, and 4 <a href="#occt_visu_4">3D Presentations</a>.
 You may want to begin with the chapter presenting AIS.

 @section occt_visu_2  Fundamental Concepts